jokieleung/NTRD/README.md

 # Acknowledgment

 This codebase is implemented based on [KGSF](https://github.com/RUCAIBox/KGSF).
-Many thanks to the authors for their efforts.
+Many thanks to the authors for their open-source project.